UK Air Dates for US & Cult Shows in 2016

 During WWII, British experts trained Norwegians to sabotage the Nazi nuclear programme

 Drama by US SyFy channel based on James S. A. Corey’s series of novels about a future where humanity has colonized the Solar System.
-Stars Thomas Jane aspolice detective Josephus Miller and his crew as they unravel a conspiracy that could threaten peace across the entire Sol system.
-Airs in Dec in the US.
+Stars Thomas Jane as police detective Josephus Miller and his crew as they unravel a conspiracy that could threaten peace across the entire Sol system.
+You can buy the Blu-ray from Amazon of The Expanse Season 1.

 New period drama from Julian Fellowes (Downton Abbey) set in 1880s New York, a period dubbed the “gilded age” as vast amounts of new money exchanged hands and fortunes were made.